Trains.jpg Dont_feed.jpg

 1) You have better policy positions that need to be advocated than those who are bought and paid for by the lobby community.

 2) Even with the semblance of a two-party system, nearly 50% of the elected positions have no challengers and the current electoral systems are unfairly skewed against outside participants.
 After a very carefully crafted gerrymandered redistricting process in South Carolina, the majority party ensured their continued dominance by reducing the number of challengers.
-For the 2022 South Carolina State House of Representatives, 72 out of 140 seats will have NO major party opposition.
+For the 2022 South Carolina State House of Representatives, 72 out of 124 seats had NO major party opposition.
 That is embarrassing and something that only V. Putin should be proud of.

 3) The primary system is wrecking our democracy.
 The 10% extremists in each party have an outsized influence on the outcome of the general elections.